Egg Donation FAQs: Becoming an Egg Donor

-Our current egg donation compensation for your time, commitment and services is $8,000 on average for a completed egg donation cycle (i.e. retrieval of eggs).
+Our current egg donation compensation for your time, commitment and services is $8,000 on average for a completed egg donor cycle (i.e. retrieval of eggs).
 You can earn up to $14,000 depending on your qualifications and the number of eggs you produce.
-If your cycle is canceled due to no fault of your own, compensation is $1,000.
+If your cycle is canceled due to no fault of your own, the financial compensation is $1,000.

-We require our local NYC egg donors to be between the ages of 21 to 34 years of age, though exceptions are occasionally made for women between ages 18 to 21 and 34 to 35.
+We require our local NYC egg donors to be between the ages of 21 to 34 years of age, though exceptions are occasionally made for young women between ages 18 and 21 and women ages 34 to 35.
 For donors who will have to travel to NYC (i.e., those who live outside of the NYC metropolitan area), our age requirement is between 21 and 29.

 No. We accept egg donors from all over the United States, as long as you are willing and able to travel to our center in New York City for egg retrieval.
-However, we do cannot work with donors from outside the United States.
+However, we cannot work with donors from outside the United States.
+Prospective long-distance egg donors will need to complete preliminary blood work at a local laboratory after successfully passing the application process.
+All follow-up medical appointments and testing take place locally until egg retrieval in New York City.
+For more information, visit our long-distance donor applicants page.

-- For a donor who has spent more than 31 days over the last year, or over 183 days over the last 3 years, in the United States, CHR will withhold 28% of the donor compensation, to be remitted as taxes to the U.S. Internal Revenue Service (IRS), in accordance with federal tax laws.
+- For a donor who has spent more than 31 days over the last year, or over 183 days over the last 3 years, in the United States, CHR will withhold 28% of the donor compensation, to be remitted as taxes to the U.S. Internal Revenue Service (IRS), in accordance with the “substantial presence test” of the federal tax laws.

 - For a donor who has spent less time than above in the U.S., CHR will withhold 30% of the donor compensation, to be remitted as taxes to the IRS, in accordance with federal tax laws.

-In either of the two cases above, you may file a tax return with the IRS later to receive a reimbursement of a part or a whole of the withheld taxes.
+In either of the two cases above, you may file a tax return with the IRS later to receive a reimbursement of a part or the whole of the withheld taxes.

 It depends.
 After you complete your egg donor application, it typically takes a month or so for you to complete the interviews and preliminary testing.
 After that, whether and when you are matched with a recipient depends on what kind of egg donors our center's patients are looking for at that time.
 Some donors may never be matched; other donors are matched almost immediately after they join our egg donor program.

 The egg donation process starts with an application.
-Once you are approved as a donor after a series of interviews and tests, you will be matched with a recipient.
-(You may never be matched with a recipient.)
+Once you are approved as a donor after a series of interviews and tests, you will be matched with a recipient or recipient couple.
+(You may never be matched with a recipient -- intended parents review our database of potential donors and request a donor based on what they are specifically looking for.)
 The egg donation cycle itself usually takes about 3-4 weeks, and you will be administering self-injections of hormonal medications to help your ovaries produce multiple eggs.
 During this phase, you will have frequent office visits to monitor your progress.
 When our physicians determine that your eggs are ready for ovulation, you will trigger ovulation with a different type of injection, and egg retrieval is performed on the next day.
 For more details, please see the step-by-step guide for egg donation.
 If you are considering donating eggs at our NYC fertility center despite your residence outside the NYC metropolitan area, this page lays out the donation logistics.

 Most egg donors go through the process with no side effects; however, some may feel bloating, weight gain, pelvic discomfort or moodiness.